k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Catalog Masking

 The purpose of the Catalog Masking mechanism is to perform masking based on the Catalog's artifacts rather than based on the logic defined in each LU population.
-3 new actors have been introduced for this purpose: **CatalogMaskingMapper, CatalogMaskingRecord** and **CatalogMaskingField**.
+3 new Actors have been introduced for this purpose: **CatalogMaskingMapper, CatalogMaskingRecord** and **CatalogMaskingField**.

 * The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory.
 The actor internally iterates on each entry and invokes the **CatalogMaskingRecord** Actor.
 The actor returns a dataset with the same structure as it received it.